-This gift guide has been recently updated for Christmas 2019.
-Now that E is 2 years old, I can tell you that he is still plays with some of these toys!
+This gift guide has been recently updated for Christmas 2020.
+A lot of these toys stuck around in our house until my son was well into his second year!
 All of these gifts are appropriate for any baby’s first Christmas, and some of them will even entertain them into their toddler years!
 The guide includes fun and developmental toys, practical stocking stuffers, and Christmas-themed presents and outfits.
 I have included a variation of age-appropriate gifts, depending on the age of your baby during their first Christmas.
-If there’s one thing I’ve learned, it’s that it’s better to have toys they can grow into and enjoy for at least several months!
+If there’s one thing I’ve learned, it’s that it’s better to have toys they can grow into and enjoy for at least several months (or even a year or more!)!
 May you have a blessed and joyful Christmas!

 Be sure to check out Best Toys for Baby’s First Year, my gift guide for the new mom and my gift guide for the new dad!
 There are also lots of gift ideas here for anyone who loves decor and farmhouse style.

 This post contains affiliate links.
 See full disclosure here.

 Click on any product image or bold underlined words to shop!